-Thurston Peak Trail is a 8.6 mile out and back trail located near Kaysville, UT and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until September.
+Thurston Peak Trail is a 17.8 mile lightly trafficked out and back trail located near Kaysville, Utah that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking, trail running, and backpacking and is accessible from May until September.

 Great hike with some friends.
 This is the highest point in Davis County & Morgan County.
 This is the start of my journey to summiting the high points in all 29 counties of Utah.

 There are several routes to Thurston Peak.
 The easiest is to drive to Francis Peak and walk the well defined trail along the ridge to Thurston Peak.
 This route requires minimal climbing, offers great views of Davis and Weber counties, can be completed in three to four hours, but is only mildly satisfying as you let your car do all of the hard work.
 Better to start from the bottom of the mountain to get the true experience.

 If you are going to start from the bottom of the mountain the Adam Canyon trail head is the most popular and most convenient starting place.
 Leave the Adams Canyon trail head and hike through the sandy bench up to the Bonneville Shoreline Trail.
 Now instead of heading into Adams Canyon look for the trail just to the north that heads up the ridge.
 It is pretty steep from the very beginning.
 If you haven't done something like this recently your legs are going to feel it.
 Average elevation gain is about 800 feet per mile.